eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Data formats** define the way data in an attestation is formatted, e.g. its character sets, encoding and serialisation.

-- **Proof mechanisms** define the methods used to secure the attestations for integrity and authenticity, including for selective disclosure.
+- **Proof mechanisms** define the methods used to secure the attestations for integrity and authenticity, while enabling selective disclosure.

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are: